flipperdevices/flipperzero-firmware/README.md

 Simple timelapse app for Flipper Zero.

 based on https://github.com/zmactep/flipperzero-hello-world

 ### Control:
-Up and down - time.
+ - Up and down - time.
-Left and right - number of frames
+ - Left and right - number of frames
-Long press arrows - ±10 frames/seconds
+ - Long press arrows - ±10 frames/seconds
-OK - start/pause
+ - OK - start/pause
-Long press OK - turn on / off the backlight
+ - Long press OK - turn on/off the backlight
-Back - reset
+ - Back - reset
-Long press back - exit
+ - Long press back - exit

 When the timer is running, all buttons are blocked except OK.

 ## What you need:
   - two EL817C optocouplers
   - pin header connector 1x3 2,54mm male